ROSSFilipov/RF.Ecom/README.md

 **Prompt**:

-> I need more information about order statuses
+> I need more information about order statuses.

 **Response**: